Investigation of the monopole magneto-chemical potential in spin ices using capacitive torque magnetometry: Results

-Identical measurements were performed at T = 1.7~K, above the spin-freezing temperature \cite{KreyLegl} (see the Supplemental Materials\cite{SM}).
+Identical measurements were performed at $T$ = 1.7~K, above the spin-freezing temperature \cite{KreyLegl} (see the Supplementary Note 5).
 We find that beyond thermal smearing, the (2:2)$_X$ state is the only phase that changes significantly.
-This is evident from the change in slope of the torque curve around the \hkl<110> directions.
-This indicates deviation from a “clean” (2:2)$_X$ state due to thermal defects in the spin lattice at T~=~1.7~K, which further supports the conclusion that the stable phase observed in CTM around the \hkl<110> directions is indeed the (2:2)$_X$ state.
+This is evident from the change in slope of the torque curve around the \hkl[110] direction.
+This indicates deviation from a “clean” (2:2)$_X$ state due to thermal defects in the spin lattice at $T$~=~1.7~K, which further supports the conclusion that the stable phase observed in CTM around the \hkl[110] direction is indeed the (2:2)$_X$ state. \\

-Classical Monte Carlo (MC) simulations were performed for a pyrochlore cluster with $16 \times 4^3 = 1024$ spins and periodic boundary conditions.
+{\bf Monte Carlo simulated torque curves.}\\ Classical Monte Carlo (MC) simulations were performed for a pyrochlore cluster with $16 \times 4^3 = 1024$ spins and periodic boundary conditions.
 Simulated torque curves are compared to the experiments.
-The results for a strictly nearest neighbor model (NN) and for the DSI model (including Ewald summation, loop moves, and demagnetization effects \cite{RogerGMelko}) are shown in Fig.\ref{Fig4:MC}(a).
+The results for a strictly nearest neighbor model (NN, blue curve) and for the s-DSI (long-range dipolar) model (including Ewald summation, loop moves, and demagnetization effects \cite{RogerGMelko}, red curve) are shown in Fig. \ref{Fig4:MC}(a) (see Supplementary Note 6 for more details).
 While the data are well described within either model at high field, it is clear that the experimental observations at low field are not fully described by either of these models.
-In low fields, the DSI model does well in approximating the critical angle associated with the transitions, whereas the NN model describes the data better around the \hkl<111> directions.
+In low fields, the s-DSI model does well in approximating the critical angle associated with the transitions, but it overestimates the angular stability of the (3:1) phase.
+In contrast, the NN model better approximates the (3:1) stability, but does less well with the critical angles.
 Most noticeable at higher fields, is that the stability of the (2:2)$_X$ phase is underestimated in both models.